-Amidst this rise in measles cases, consider reviewing immunization records during routine appointments, with a particular focus on school-aged children.
+Consider reviewing immunization records during routine appointments, with a particular focus on school-aged children.
 Counsel parents and caregivers about the importance of vaccination, particularly for children under five who are at the highest risk for severe outcomes.

 Everyone in Ontario is recommended to stay up-to-date with measles-containing vaccines according to the Publicly Funded Immunization Schedules for Ontario.